R. D. Laing: Personal life

-In his early life, Laing's father, David, an electrical engineer who had served in the Royal Air Force, seems often to have come to blows with his own brother, and had a breakdown himself for three months when Laing was a teenager.
-His mother Amelia, according to some speculation and rumour about her behaviour, has been described as "psychologically peculiar".
+In his early life, Laing's father, David, an electrical engineer who had served in the Royal Flying Corps, seems often to have come to blows with his own brother, and had a breakdown himself for three months when Laing was a teenager.
+His mother Amelia, according to Adrian Laing had "an inability to express affection to... her only child".
 Laing was troubled by his own personal problems, suffering from both episodic alcoholism and clinical depression, according to his self-diagnosis in a BBC Radio interview with Anthony Clare in 1983, although he reportedly was free of both in the years before his death.
-These admissions were to have serious consequences for Laing as they formed part of the case against him by the General Medical Council which led to him ceasing to practise medicine.
+These admissions were to have serious consequences for Laing as they formed part of the case against him by the General Medical Council which led him to voluntarily withdraw his name from the Medical Register on 20 May 1987.

 Laing fathered six sons and four daughters by four women.
-After his rise as a celebrity, Laing left his first wife Anne Hearne, a former nursing student (m.
-1952–1966), and their five children.
+After his rise as a celebrity, Laing left his first wife Anne Hearne, a former nurse (m.
+1952–1966) and their five children, and moved into Kingsley Hall.
 Subsequently, he married German graphic designer Jutta Werner (m.
 1974–1986) with whom he fathered three children.
 His ninth child, Benjamin, with German therapist Sue Sünkel, was born in 1984.
-In 1988 Laing's partner until his death, Marguerite, gave birth to his tenth child, Charles.
+In 1988, Laing's partner until his death, Marguerite, gave birth to his tenth child, Charles.
 Laing died 19 months later of a heart attack at the age of 61 while playing tennis.

-His son Adrian, speaking in 2008, said, "It was ironic that my father became well known as a family psychiatrist, when, in the meantime, he had nothing to do with his own family".
-His oldest child Fiona, born in 1952, spent years in mental institutions and was treated for schizophrenia.
-His daughter Susan died in 1976, aged 21, of leukaemia.
+In September 2008, his lawyer son Adrian, said, "It was ironic that my father became well known as a family psychiatrist, when, in the meantime, he had nothing to do with his own family."
+His second daughter Susan died in 1976, aged 21, of leukemia.
+His third daughter Karen was born in Glasgow in 1955 and became a psychotherapist.
 Adam, his oldest son by his second marriage, who had been in an increasingly melancholic and fragile state of mind, was found dead in May 2008 in a tent on the island of Formentera.
 He had died of a heart attack, aged 41.
+R.D Laing's fourth daughter from his second marriage, Natascha, died of cancer in 2018 aged 48.